The root causes of pride is low self-esteem, unworthiness, and insecurity.

 Pride has been stirring up chaos in the Church since the beginning of time.
 Some Baptists feel they’re more biblically sound than Charismatics.
 Meanwhile, some Charismatics feel they’re more in tune with the heart and power of God.
 But can’t we see that both are needed?
 Most denominations carry a piece of God’s character.
 Why not work together in balance and humility, instead of letting Satan’s pride trap keep dividing us?

-“For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth.
+For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth.
 But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are…” 1 Corinthians 1:26-28

-#7 Ignorantly, thinking you know everything.
+#7 Ignorantly, thinking we know everything.

-So, don’t be quick to think you know it all — even if it seems simple.
-Be open to hearing what God or people have to say about things you “think” you know.
-Be slow to speak and quick to listen.
-“For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
-“As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
-Isaiah 55:8-9
+So don’t assume you know it all.
+Be slow to speak, open to listening, and quick to seek God’s perspective.
+As Isaiah 55:8-9 says: “For my thoughts are not your thoughts, neither are your ways my ways… As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
+God’s understanding surpasses ours—He knows the heart, the journey, and the path toward redemption in ways we cannot.

 Related Article: Dying To Self: 4 Tips To Crucify the Flesh!